The AJ’s store is/was on the way to many of the popular training routes in the east Scottsdale / Fountain Hills area.

 Oh well, at least we could still ride up Scottsdale Mountain.
 Except there are gates on Scottsdale Mountain as well, though for a while we were allowed through.
 The Thursday morning Gainey Village / Tri Scottsdale group used to ride past these gates, waving and saying hi to the guards on the way up, ending the climb at yet another cul-de-sac.

 So, the tops of the three hills of Via Linda were taken away from us, one by one, over the past few years.
 Like most living things, the Thursday morning group just adapted, and began doing a different circuit out this way, riding as far as possible up all the hills in the area, including the now shortened ones.
 There are seven (I believe) such possibilities.
 Even though none of the climbs are long or steep, there’s enough of them to constitute a decent workout.
-We made the best of it.
+We make the best of it.

 I was just getting used to this new early morning circuit, when, alas, I crashed in April, ending my weekly training rides for now and probably altering them significantly in the future.
 This last, personal change, is of course a big one for me.
 But all I can do is adapt, and figure out some new routine.

 Another thing these weekly group rides have shown me is that groups themselves are alive, in some sense.
 They are ever-changing and take on various personalities as time goes by, as people come and go in a steady stream.
 The groups are born, they grow, and they die, just like living things.